 170 IAC 4-7-9 Short term action plan

-Authority: IC 8-1-1-3
+Authority: IC 8-1-1-3; IC 8-1-8.5-3

 Affected: IC 8-1-8.5; IC 8-1.5

 Sec.
 9. A short term action plan shall be prepared as part of the utility’s IRP filing or separately, and shall cover each of the two (2) three (3) years beginning with the IRP submitted pursuant to this rule.
 The short term action plan is a summary of the resource options or programs contained in the utility’s current integrated resource plan preferred resource portfolio and its workable strategy, as described in 170 IAC 4-7-8(b)(8), where the utility must take action or incur expenses during the two (2) three (3) year period.
 The short term action plan must include, but is not limited to, the following: